oddjobz/pymamba/README.md

 *dict* format.
 So you can't directly use a function to do *anything* with regards to key generation, but you can do an awful lot with the Python [format *mini-language*](https://docs.python.org/3.4/library/string.html#formatspec).
-(and adding actual functions is relatively easy for anyone who can thing of a must-have use-case)
+(and adding actual functions is relatively easy for anyone who can think of a must-have use-case)

-So, once we have an index we can search using the index and indeed find records in order based on the index, so we can re-use *find* but this time give it an index to use;
+So, once we have an index we can search using the index and also find records in order based on the index, so we can re-use *find* but this time give it an index to use;
 ```python
 >>> for doc in people.find('by_age_name'):